 The project is a great example of combining scientific concepts and policy, and delivering a tangible scheme helping real people in fuel poverty.

 While simple in concept, the devil is in the detail, and the project is successfully working through a number of technical and logistical challenges, to come up with an exciting, practical solution which can be rolled out across Scotland.
-The project leads are Community Energy Scotland and COMAS, a local charity.
+The project lead is Community Energy Scotland.

 All projects have made great progress over the past few months, and I am really excited to see what happens next.
 There are already some fantastic new models for local energy being demonstrated, and I'm sure even more will emerge as we move forward.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 The Local Energy Challenge Fund – supporting innovative local energy projects in Scotland

 This is the first of my (hopefully) regular blog updates on the Local Energy Challenge Fund, which I am managing on behalf of the Scottish Government.